v2sCollections/Constellation/README.md

 **2**) Create a new Profile and call it whatever you want.

-**3**) Once downloaded you can choose your Preset.

-- Hot Potato
-- Warm Potato
-- Cold Potato

-**4**) Choosing your preset is as easy as Enabling either of the above-mentioned Presets.

-**5**) Then load your original Constellation Profile and enable the texture pack you want.
+**3**) Then load your original Constellation Profile and enable the texture pack you want.
 </details>

 ![](https://s11.gifyu.com/images/S42vc.png)